ramkyc/fyers/docs/brownfield-architecture.md

 - **`data/trading_log.sqlite`**:
   - **Purpose**: Stores the results of trading activity.
   - **Tables**:
-    - `paper_trades`: A log of all individual trades from both backtesting and live simulation, distinguished by a `run_id`.
+    - `backtest_trades`: A log of all individual trades from backtesting runs, distinguished by a `run_id`.
+    - `live_paper_trades`: A log of all individual trades from live paper trading sessions.
+    - `bt_portfolio_log`: A time-series log of portfolio value for backtest runs.
-    - `portfolio_log`: A time-series log of portfolio value, used for generating equity curves for live trading sessions.
-Backtests generate a separate, in-memory equity curve that is displayed directly on the dashboard.
+    - `pt_portfolio_log`: A time-series log of portfolio value for live paper trading runs.
+    - `live_positions`: Stores the state of currently open positions in the live paper trading engine.
+    - `pt_live_debug_log`: A structured log for debugging messages from the live engine.
-  - **Populated By**: `src/paper_trading/oms.py` (for both backtesting and live trading).
+  - **Populated By**: `src/paper_trading/oms.py`, `src/paper_trading/portfolio.py`.
-  - **Read By**: `web_ui/dashboard.py` to display trade logs from any run.
+  - **Read By**: `web_ui/dashboard.py` to display logs and reports.

 ## 4. Configuration Management

 - **`.env` file**: Stores all secrets and environment-specific variables (API keys, credentials, etc.).
 This file is NOT committed to version control.
 - **`config.py`**: Loads variables from the `.env` file and exposes them to the application.
 It also defines key file paths, ensuring consistency across the project.
+- **`data/live_config.yaml`**: A user-managed file that defines the strategy, symbols, and parameters for the live trading engine.
+It is written to by the Streamlit dashboard and read by `tick_collector.py` on startup.
+This file is added to `.gitignore`.

 ## 5. Key Entry Points & Usage